 Here is the complete message.

 "It has come to the attention of the U.S. Embassy in Kathmandu that individuals not associated with the U.S. Government have sent emails to Nepali citizens leading them to believe that they have qualified for a Diversity Visa.
 The email asks the recipient to respond to an email address provided for further information about how to pay the fees for the visa.
-In reality, the email has not been sent by a U.S.
+In reality, the email has not been sent by a U.S. Government official.